Duchy of Pomerania: Pomerania-Stettin

 Casimir V of Pomerania-Stettin at the same time allied with the Teutonic Knights and took part in the Battle of Grunwald, where he was caught by the Poles and bailed out by the Knights after the First Peace of Thorn.

 The main concern of the Stettin dukes however was Brandenburg, namely the Neumark and Uckermark regions.
-Casimir III died in 1372 during a siege of Königsberg (Neumark), after he had managed to receive an Imperial approval of his Uckermark possessions in 1370.
-On May 17, 1373, all dukes of Pomerania concluded an alliance in Kaseburg, but situation eased when Otto VII, Margrave-elector of Brandenburg abdicated on August 15, 1373, and the House of Luxembourg took over the march on October 2 of the same year.
+Casimir III died in 1372 during a siege of Königsberg (Neumark) (Chojna), after he had managed to receive an Imperial approval of his Uckermark possessions in 1370.
+On 17 May 1373 all dukes of Pomerania concluded an alliance in Kaseburg, but situation eased when Otto VII, Margrave-elector of Brandenburg abdicated on 15 August 1373, and the House of Luxembourg took over the march on October 2 of the same year.
 In 1374, the Luxembourgians allied with all branches of the House of Pomerania.
 Pomeranian dukes even held positions in the march's administration.

-When Brandenburg changed hands from the House of Luxembourg to the House of Hohenzollern on January 11, 1411, the dukes of Pomerania-Stettin understood their position endangered and reacted with warfare.
-The first major battle was the second Battle of Kremmer Damm on October 24, 1412.
+When Brandenburg changed hands from the House of Luxembourg to the House of Hohenzollern on 11 January 1411 the dukes of Pomerania-Stettin (Szczecin) understood their position endangered and reacted with warfare.
+The first major battle was the second Battle of Kremmer Damm on 24 October 1412.
 While the dukes of Pomerania-Wolgast had sided with the emperor, disappointment over the emperors disapproval of ridding them of formal Brandenburgian overlordship in 1417 drove them to ally with their Stettin relatives and Mecklenburg.
 This coalition was backed by Denmark and Poland.
-A series of battles culminated in a decisive defeat on March 26, 1420, in the streets of Angermünde, and the Uckermark possessions were lost once again.
+A series of battles culminated in a decisive defeat on 26 March 1420 in the streets of Angermünde, and the Uckermark possessions were lost once again.